William Douglas (sea captain): Changes in command

+Spanish seizure

 At first Martínez, Douglas, and Kendrick established cordial relations.
 But with the arrival of the 16 gun San Carlos under Gonzalo López de Haro on May 12 Martínez's attitude changed.
 He arrested Douglas and his Portuguese "capitan de ruse" Viana.
 Iphigenia was seized and Spanish colors hoisted.
 The crew was taken to the two Spanish warships and the ship was emptied of supplies, cannons, trade goods, charts, and essentially all removable objects.
 Martínez charged that the ship was violating Spanish sovereignty and had illegally entered Spanish territory.
 He claimed that the ship's papers directed Iphigenia to seize any English, Russian, or Spanish ships found on the Northwest Coast and take them to Macau for piracy.
 Douglas responded by saying the papers had been misinterpreted.
 They were in Portuguese, which neither Douglas nor Martínez could read.
 But Martínez said his interpreters, Spanish-speaking padres, had translated the papers correctly.

 Held captive on Princesa, Douglas managed to send a message to the native chief Maquinna, asking that he warn Meares's Felice and Funter's North West America should either appear.
 Maquinna offered to help Douglas escape in a canoe, but the captain decided not to attempt it.

 Martínez put his men to work building Fort San Miguel at the entrance to Nootka Sound.
 He ceremonially claimed Nootka Sound for the Spanish Empire while the British and American crews watched.
 Preparations were made for taking the captive British and Iphigenia to San Blas, Mexico, New Spain's Pacific naval headquarters.
 Iphigenia was careened and the Spaniards spent considerable time and effort repairing and refitting the ship in preparation for the voyage to San Blas.
 Martínez did not have enough men of his own to spare and had planned to have Douglas's crew, under Spanish officers, sail Iphigenia to San Blas.
 However, Douglas's British and Asian crew refused to cooperate with the Spanish.
 On May 22, the day when they were supposed to depart, Martínez suddenly changed course, saying his interpreters had read the papers again and found them quite acceptable.
 Martínez dropped the charges against Douglas and released Iphigenia and its crew.
 He did, however, make Douglas sign a paper stating that the British had been well treated.
 He also said that if the Viceroy Flores later ruled that it had been valid to seize Iphigenia, then the firm of the Portuguese merchant Carvalho would have to pay a proper forfeit.